Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Singapore, they replied:

 "Singapore offers a comprehensive range of healthcare services, ranging from primary care to specialist services.
 The public healthcare system in Singapore is highly regarded for its quality and affordability.
 It is funded by the government and provides a wide range of services, including preventive care, primary care, specialist care, and hospital services.
 Foreign residents in Singapore have access to the public healthcare system, and can use it for both inpatient and outpatient services.
 Expats in Singapore can use the public healthcare system by registering with a public healthcare provider and paying the relevant fees.
-They can also purchase private health insurance to cover any additional costs," commented one expat living in Singapore.
+They can also purchase private health insurance to cover any additional costs," commented one expat who moved to Singapore.

 What are medical services in Singapore like?